Thor Reiersen Lilleholt

 Thor Reirsen Lilleholt was born on the Lilleholt farm in Holt parish in Aust-Agder, Norway.
-During the period 1803–17, he was sheriff in Holt, and from 1803 to 1812 also in the neighboring parish of Dypvåg.
-In 1793, he married Asborg Undersdtr (1770–1812) with whom he had five children.
+From 1803 to 1817, he served as sheriff in Holt, and from 1803 to 1812, he also held the position in the neighboring parish of Dypvåg.
+In 1793, he married Asborg Undersdtr (1770–1812), with whom he had five children.

-He represented Nedenæs amt (now Aust-Agder) at the Norwegian Constituent Assembly in 1814, together with Jacob Aall and Hans Jacob Grøgaard.
+He represented Nedenæs amt (now Aust-Agder) at the Norwegian Constituent Assembly in 1814, alongside Jacob Aall and Hans Jacob Grøgaard.

 At the Assembly, he supported the union party (unionspartiet).